furkleindustries/twine-package-manager-v1/README.md

 # twinepm-server-heroku
-A PHP backend for the Twine Package Manager.
+A package manager for modules, styles, and themes useful in writing hypertext fiction.
+Provides a shareable communal space for the sharing and usage of code.

 ## Structure